joshbasquez/AzureAD_to_AmazonConnect/README.md

  script prompts for an AzureAD Group displayname the members of this group are collected and exported to a csv

-# Use
+# Use:
- -Add the desired Amazon Connect users to an Azure AD Group -Ensure powershell has the Azure Powershell Module, and is able to connect to your tenant via Connect-AzAccount -Edit script or open to verify the $exportFile filename -Connect to the Azure Account.
+- Add the desired Amazon Connect users to an Azure AD Group
+- Ensure powershell has the Azure Powershell Module, and is able to connect to your tenant via Connect-AzAccount
+- Edit script or open to verify the $exportFile filename
+- Connect to the Azure Account.
 Change to the directory with .ps1, and Run Script, provide the displayname of the AzureAD
 - upload the csv into Amazon Connect by a Connect Administrator (Connect -> User Management -> Add new users -> Import Users using a .csv template)